-KS2 Geography aims to inspire students with an interest and fascination about the world and its people.
-Students are taught about the world around them, including the UK, Europe and the Americas; physical processes and features, including rivers and mountains and land use, including settlements.
-Students are taught to have a sense of place, why environments are as they are, how settlements are developed and to compare and contrast other localities with their own.
-Geographical skills are taught and embedded throughout.
+KS2 Geography aims to inspire pupils with an interest and fascination about the world and its people.
+Children are taught about the world around them, including the UK, Europe and the Americas; physical processes and features, including earthquakes, volcanoes, mountains and rivers; and how humans interact with their environment, including land use such as settlements and trade routes.
+Children are taught to have a sense of place, why environments are as they are, how settlements are developed and to compare and contrast other localities with their own.
+Geographical skills are taught and embedded throughout, including mapping skills.

-The KS3 Geography course aims to create global citizens as well as practising literacy, numeracy and geographical skills throughout.
+The KS3 geography course aims to create global citizens as well as practicing literacy, numeracy and geographical skills throughout.

 There are three GCSE examination papers:

-Students will have the opportunity to experience a fieldwork study.
+Children will have the opportunity to experience a fieldwork study.
 This will involve collection and use of primary and secondary data to formulate into an enquiry and argument based on the data gathered.
-Moreover, they will also explore a topical issue, related to either a physical or human unit of study and apply a range of geographical knowledge and skills gained from these investigations in the ‘Geographical Applications’ exam.
+Moreover, they will also explore a topical issue, related to either a physical and human unit of study and apply a range of geographical knowledge and skills gained from these investigations in the ‘Geographical Applications exam.